Rashidaakter1/uniseq-server-ltd/README.md

-# UNISEQ COMPO SERVER
+#  UNISEQ TECH & ENGINEERING LTD SERVER

-Here the live website link [uniseq compo server](https://obscure-waters-19361.herokuapp.com/).

 ### Website Description
 This is a parts manufacturer website for Computer parts .